|

 The man fourth from

-left, standing, could be
+left, standing,

-a "Boynton," while the
+could be a "Boynton,"

-man at far right,
+far right, standing,

-standing, might be "R.
+might be "R.

 Hurd."